GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 15.
+Voice Text: The XV psalme.
 O Lord within thy tabernacle

 General Note